HarvestStat/HarvestStat/docs/data_status_per_country.md

 			- Current FDW has several issues
 			- Admin level-1 wheat production is processed with auxiliary data source; this is validated with precipitation and FAO data
 			- Admin level-1 data has some "zero" proudction values that need to be corrected
+		- `Yemen (temporarily processed)`
+			- The YE_admin1_1990.shp is not provided.
+We confirmed that three districts are divided and added to YE_admin1_1998.shp.